-3ie's systematic review programme provides a range of research synthesis products and services.
+3ie's synthesis and reviews programme provides a range of research synthesis products and services.

 This includes training and quality assurance, production of in-house research as well as funding for new systematic reviews.

-The systematic reviews programme is based at 3ie's UK office at London International Development Centre.
+The synthesis and reviews programme is based at 3ie's UK office at London International Development Centre.

 3ie Systematic Review Call